artsandmetaphysics/goodlifeodyssey/README.md

 - [The Great Books Guy Blog](https://greatbooksguy.com)

 ## Upcoming Entries

-- [ ] Dialogue on Knowing Emptiness
-- [x] Beliefs about description and reality
-- [x] Beliefs about language
-- [ ] How to Talk about Politics (with excerpts from _Gorgias_ and _Phaedrus_)
-- [ ] Deciding the truth of religions based on revelations by judging how similar revelations are to similar beliefs
-- [ ] Essay on enjoyment as being inextricably part of meaning
-- [ ] Finish Ecclesiastes dialogue

 - [ ] Handle square brackets
 - [ ] Handle poetry quotes